 In fact, I’m pretty sure most Newfoundlanders have eaten a version of Irish Colcannon quite regularly.
 It reminds me so much of the fried up leftovers of a typical Jiggs Dinner.
 I remember well the taste of that particular dish!

-I’m pretty sure that leeks were not an ingredient my mom ever used in my childhood.
+I’m know for sure that my mom never used leeks!
 In fact, I hadn’t heard of them at all until I was in my teen years.
 My Aunt Helen used to make a Leek and Potato Soup quite often.
 Mom would have used all onion rather than onion and leek.
 And, instead of savoy cabbage, she would have opted for the regular green cabbage.

 WHAT ARE LEEKS AND HOW TO USE THEM